10 Reasons to Quit Your Good Job

 10 Reasons to Justify Quitting a Good Job

-Here are ten reasons to help you explore why leaving might not be such a bad idea and, in the end, to your advantage.
+Here are ten reasons to help you explore why leaving might not be such a bad idea and may, in the end, be to your advantage.

 1. You've outgrown your stay as a valued employee.
 You've given enough; you don't want to overstay your value when you may be worth more somewhere else.
 Don't get to the point where those who claim to appreciate you take you for granted.